wp-plugins/entrywizard/readme.txt

 4. Downloading the images and spreadsheet.

 == Changelog ==

+= 0.9.5 =
+* changed method of handling custom data, to avoid having to edit the plugin's own files.
+* increased time limit for upload processing
+* fixed bug in display of some error messages in older browsers

 = 0.9.4 =
 * stop users from uploading to a closed webform using an old page